 1 - Angel's Ladder 2 - Angel's Ladder (off vocal)

 1 – Angel’s Ladder

-Elements of soul, hip-hop, jazz, funk, synthwave, disco and R&B are found on this tune but it takes more than one listen to full grasp every layer, influence and detail this song has.
-Nowadays G-Funk is seldom embraced or at least incorporated in music.
-It was surprising to find it’s essence in Angel’s Ladder old school beat.
+Elements of soul, hip-hop, jazz, funk, synthwave, disco, and R&B are found on this tune but it takes more than one listen to fully grasp every layer, influence, and detail this song has.
+Nowadays G-Funk is seldom embraced or at least incorporated in the music.
+It was surprising to find its essence in Angel’s Ladder old school beat.

 As it is expected of any QUELL song, the quality is high and there’s virtually nothing in the instrumental that takes the attention away from the vocals, the centerpiece to this song.

 QUELL is in one of their best moments.
 The group sounds as tight as ever before and there have been several noticeable improvements on the vocal end for most of the members.

 With Koutaro Nishiyama continuously improving, QUELL‘s performances have turned into one smooth ride from start to finish.

 Whether rapping or singing, Nishiyama was in the groove, even having a better overall performance than the powerful duo Nogami-Nakamura.
 Sho Nogami and Shugo Nakamura, which usually stand out, were found rather quiet in this song, mostly because there was no need for their trademark high notes.

 This isn’t necessarily bad, as it is a nice change of pace to have a group sharing the spotlight once in a while.